AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-7-frontiers.md

 - **Continuity:** nearby weights should produce nearby bound values.
 A jump gives the current gradient no information about the landscape across the discontinuity.
-- **Sensitivity:** this measures how algebraically complicated the bound becomes as the weights change.
+- **Sensitivity:** this describes how algebraically complicated the bound becomes as the weights change.
 High sensitivity can create high-degree rational loss surfaces with additional local optima and saddle points.